drahoslove/penego/INSTALL_GO.md

 Or install manually following following steps:

-  - Download newest `.zip` file for widnows from https://golang.org/dl/
+  - Download newest `.zip` file for windows from https://golang.org/dl/
-  - Extract zip file to your prefered loaciton (`C:\go` is recomended)
+  - Extract zip file to your prefered location (`C:\go` is recommended)
-  - Add `C:\go\bin` to your system PATH variable
+  - Add `C:\go\bin` to your system PATH variable, here is how in case you don't know:
      - press `win` key, type in `system variables`
      - click `Edit the system enviromental variables`
      - click `Enviromental Variables…`